leanprover-community/blog/posts/2021-the-bottom-line.md

 The
 [sphere eversion project](https://leanprover-community.github.io/sphere-eversion/)
 aims to formalize flexibility results in differential topology, including the celebrated existence of sphere eversions in $ℝ^3$.
-The project really took off in September 2021 with Floris van Doorn and Oliver Nash joining Patrick Massot in the project, with some extra help from Anatone Dedecker.
+Development really took off in September 2021 with Floris van Doorn and Oliver Nash joining Patrick Massot in the project, with some extra help from Anatone Dedecker.